About

 - Systems Administrator:

-- Powershell, Windows Server
+- Post Tags/Categories: Powershell, Windows Server, Linux Server

 - I was a Windows SysAdmin but tried at every job to use Linux instead (where it makes sense (not for Active Directory for example)):

 - Having trouble breaking in?
-See this post
+See this post for my advice.

-- Already in? how far in?
+- Already in?
+How far in?
 Please don’t be cocky, read the wiki to always improve your skills.

 - Remote Support Tech:

-- Mostly break fix and learning to script
+- Mostly break fix and learning to script.

-- Learn to troubleshoot
+- Learning to troubleshoot.

 - Everyone should read this at the beginning of your career and really understand what it is saying.
 This is not to be condescending, but I refuse to help people who do not try to help themselves.
 80% of people who ask me questions about something are doing it out of sheer laziness - no more, redirect them to this page and ask them “show me where you got stuck…”

-- How to Advance:
+How to Advance:

 - Look for a new demanding job once you feel you have learned all you can and you don’t see upwards mobility.